lsav/lise.me/_posts/2016-08-07-cost-children-motherhood.md

 **Scenario 1:** First, holy hell, children are expensive.
 Using the average numbers listed above, a 32-year-old Vancouver woman who gives birth in 2016 will pay $601,392 in childcare costs and lost wages throughout her lifetime.
-If she did not have a child and invested all of her money in the stock index, she would retire with an extra $2.59M.
+If she did not have a child and invested all of her money in an index fund, she would retire with an extra $2.59M.

 **Scenario 2:** I tried putting in a more favourable, but still realistic scenario -- maternal age of 40 with an initial income of $30,000, an optimistic 2% motherhood penalty, and earning 80% of normal wage during the maternity year.
 This results in an opportunity cost for the first child of $1.21M at age 65.

 **Scenario 3:** Then I changed one variable -- I reduced the maternal age from 40 to 25.
 The retirement savings almost triples as a result.
-So, if you are 25 in 2016 and considering having a child, would you rather have the joys and tribulations of raisin a child, or a potential $3.36M extra savings when you turn 65?
-Or wait 15 years and get a steep discount?
+So, if you are 25 in 2016 and considering having a child, you have a third choice other than have-the-joys-and-tribulations-of-childraising or $3.36M-extra-retirement-savings: you could wait 15 years and get a steep discount.

 The takeaway: "peak childbearing age" aside, it really is better to have children as late as possible.
 Biology sucks.